ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 #### Synchronization node

-The synchronization node can be connected to the MainNet, or the public testing network or the private network built by yourself.
+The synchronization node can be connected to the MainNet, or the public testing network.
 When connecting to a different network, the node will synchronize the information and create two folders in the current directory: Chain and Log.
 The Chain folder will store the synchronized block data, including all transaction data, account data, etc.; Log will store the log information generated when the data is synchronized.

 #### Consensus node

-The consensus node is similar to the synchronization node and can run on the MainNet, the testing network, and the private network.
+The consensus node is similar to the synchronization node and can run on the MainNet, the testing network.
 The Chain and Log folders will be generated in the running.
 The difference is that the consensus node itself will package the transaction information to generate the block, which is impossible for the synchronization node.

 ### Ontology consensus mechanism